 - Decrease Downtime.
 “By identifying potential problems before they occur, IoT can minimize and even eliminate downtime, especially important where risks to product quality are imminent, and replacement costs for machinery are prohibitively high.”

 - Improve Production Efficiencies.
 “By facilitating Overall Equipment Effectiveness (OEE) and Total Effective Equipment Performance (TEEP), IoT can help boost production increases and long-term savings.”

 - Decrease Failure Rates.
 “No amount of production efficiency is worth it if a product isn’t safe and must be recalled.
 Through the use of IoT in maintenance, teams can be alerted to potential weaknesses well in advance of machinery break-down.Intrusiveness.
-Preventive maintenance can involve disassembling/reassembling of machinery, which weakens systems and increases potential for breakdown.
-IoT can facilitate predictive maintenance, which can reveal system or component health in real time, without compromising the lifespan of systems and machinery.”
+Preventive maintenance can involve disassembling/reassembling of machinery, which weakens systems and increases the potential for breakdown.
+IoT can facilitate predictive maintenance, which can reveal system or component health in real-time, without compromising the lifespan of systems and machinery.”

 3. The Payback of IoT Investments are Strong

-- “Executives in the industrial manufacturing sector are reporting the largest increase in revenue from IoT, with an average 28.5 percent.”
+- “Executives in the industrial manufacturing sector are reporting the largest increase in revenue from IoT, with an average of 28.5 percent.”